-- The Disclosure Statement is not false or misleading; and - The Disclosure Statement contains all information that is required by the Registered Bank Disclosure Statements (New Zealand Incorporated Registered Banks) Order 2014 (as amended).
+- The Disclosure Statement is not false or misleading; and - The Disclosure Statement contains all Information that is required by the Registered Bank Disclosure Statements (New Zealand Incorporated Registered Banks) Order 2014 (as amended).

-Furthermore, each director believes, after due enquiry that over the period ended 30 September 2014:
+Furthermore, each director believes, after due enquiry that over the year ended 32 March 2015:

-- The Bank has complied with all conditions of registration that applied during the year; - · Credit exposure to connected persons were not contrary to the interests of the Bank's Banking Group; and - The Bank had systems in place to monitor and control adequately the material risks of the Bank's Banking Group including credit risk, concentration of credit risk, interest rate risk, currency risk, equity risk, liquidity risk, operational risk and other business risks, and that those systems were being properly applied.
+- The Bank has complied with all conditions of registration that applied during the year; - · Credit exposure to connected persons were not contrary to the interests of the Bank, and - The Bank had systems in place to monitor and control adequately the material risks of the Bank including credit risk, concentration of credit risk, interest rate risk, currency risk, equity risk, liquidity risk, operational risk and other business risks, and that those systems were being properly applied.

-Signed by Ranjitkumar Amarandra Jha as director and responsible person on behalf of all the directors: (The directors of the Bank were Ranjitkumar Amarendra Jha, Koteeswaran Rajaveloo, Sanjaya Singh Gaur, Sameer Handa, Rabin Sockalingam Rabindran, Sankara Narayanan Anantharaman Radhamangalam, Judith Ann Whiteman).
+Signed by Ranjitkumar Amarandra Jha and Rabin Sockalingam Rabindran as directors and responsible persons on behalf of all the directors: (The directors of the Bank were Ranjitkumar Amarendra Jha, Sanjaya Singh Gaur, Sameer Handa, Rabin Sockalingam Rabindran, Sankara Narayanan Anantharaman Radhamangalam, Judith Ann Whiteman).